Zephira58/FileSorterX/.github/PULL_REQUEST_TEMPLATE.md

+--
+name: Pull Request
+about: Create a PR and assist the development team
+title: "<Tags:> <Info>"
+assignees: Xanthus58

+---

 * **Please check if the PR fulfills these requirements**
 - [ ] The commit message follows our guidelines and licences